w3c-ccg/traceability-interop/README.md

 #### During the Meeting
 - Be sure to click **`Start Recording`** and then **`Stop Subtitles`**
+- Read the IPR note

+  > Anyone can participate in these calls.
+However, all substantive contributors to any CCG Work Items must be members of the CCG with full IPR agreements signed.
+Information about and links to the required license agreements can be found in the meeting agenda.

 - Make sure to link to the agenda at the beginning of the meeting (`Agenda: ...`)
 - Make sure the scribe is identified (`Scribe: ...` or `scribe+ ...` identifying someone else, or `scribe+` identifying oneself).
 Scribes, please